Seven Renovations That Could Devalue Your Home & Why

-A renovation may not always add value to your home.
-While an extension or loft conversion will nearly always boost the price of your property, other improvements may be anything but an improvement to a buyer.
-Find out what to avoid with these warnings from Fine & Country agents and members of Fine & Country Interior Design.
+As great as you think a renovation may be, it may not always add value to your home.
+While an extension or loft conversion will nearly always boost the price of your property, other improvements may be anything but an improvement to a potential buyer.
+Find out what to avoid with these warnings from Fine & Country agents and members of Fine & Country Interior Design team.

 1. Adding more personal touches